nishantpandey4/Wall_following_robot/README.md

 ## Dependencies:

+1. Ubuntu 22.04
-1. ROS2 (Humble was used)
+2. ROS2 (Humble was used)
-2. Turtlebot 3
+3. Turtlebot 3
-3. Gazebo and RViz
+4. Gazebo and RViz

 ## Steps to run package: